Finite Geometry Notes | Home | Site Map | Author |

 f = 1f(a,b) + af(1,b) + bf(1,a)

-A modest generalization of this result, and a problem disguised as a query, are given by the 1982 research note below.
+A modest generalization of the decomposition theorem, and a problem disguised as a query, are given by the 1982 research note below.

 View original 1982 note.